 elZinc Rainbow is a good product to work with, says Smith.
-"It's a very malleable zinc and doesn't split or mark particularly easily."
-Architect Marion Room was very impressed with the installation process.
+"It's a very malleable zinc and doesn't split or mark particularly easily like some of its competitor products."
+Architect, Marion Room was very impressed with the installation process.

 Longworth brought a gang of installers down from Glasgow and they mocked up key junctions and seams for approval.
-"The same gang worked on the whole project all the way through," Room explains, "They had a consistent working style which is their signature - almost like a handwriting style".
+"The same gang worked on the whole project all the way through," Room explains.
+"They had a consistent working style which is their signature - almost like a handwriting style."
 This ensured the detailing was executed perfectly and consistently across the roof and walls.

-Advice for contractors and architects considering zinc
+Advice for Contractors and Architects considering Zinc

 Room has some tips for those interested in using zinc on their projects.
-"We are really happy with aesthetic and technical aspects of it, you need a good working relationship with the team on site, and have to have clear design intent.
+"We are really happy with aesthetic and technical aspects of it, You need a good working relationship with the team on site, and have to have clear design intent.
 It is vital that there is a shared vision for the design to be successfully realized."